galaktor/raph.es/content/blog/alcohol.md

 ## What's good about drinking alcohol
     + complies with social norms

 There you have it.
-We grow up around adults drinking, and take it for granted that it's what adults are supposed to do.
+Most of us grow up around adults who drink.
+We observe and learn that it's what adults are supposed to do in certan situations.
 It's a social habit that we copy and never question.
-And that many people make fun of when someone refuses (I know because I'm that someone).
-Some people get so used to it, they real
+And which many people make fun of when someone refuses to play along (I know because I'm that someone).

 In case you didn't know, I'm an [introvert](/on/introverts).
 I don't enjoy pubs and nights out.
 With the privilege of hindsight I now understand that the onyl reason I spent a significant part of my youth going to pubs and drinking alcohol was because I believed that is what you're supposed to do.
 And to impress friends - girls even.